LynnLi100/Portfolio-Project/doc/02-component-proof-of-concept/02-component-proof-of-concept.md

 <!-- TODO: briefly argue your choice of design or design something
 new; then delete this comment -->
+The FlexibleNumber component was chosen because:

+Feasibility: Core operations (base conversion, digit manipulation) are well-scoped for a proof-of-concept.

+Educational Value: Illustrates fundamental concepts in number representation and kernel method design.

+Extensibility: Serves as a foundation for arithmetic operations, cryptography, or encoding schemes in future work.

 > Once you've argued your choice of design, make a branch in your new repo called
 > something like `proof-of-concept`.
 There are many ways to do this, but my